 Despite advancements propelled by deep learning and big data, solving the problem of emotion modeling is nowhere in sight.
-In this section, we share insights on some of the most significant technological barriers in computer vision (see Section V-A), statistical modeling and machine learning (see Section V-B), AI (see Section V-C), and emotion modeling (see Sections V-D-V-G) that hinder progress in the field.
+In this section, we share insights on some of the most significant technological barriers in computer vision (Section V-A), statistical modeling and machine learning (Section V-B), AI (Section V-C), and emotion modeling (Sections V-D, V-E, V-F, and V-G) that hinder progress in the field.
 At present, there are no straightforward solutions to these issues.
 Some fundamental technologies in multiple related fields must be further developed before substantial progress can be made in emotion understanding.
-EQ plays a significant role in our cognitive functions, such as decision-making, information retrievability, and attention allocation.
-AEI will likely become an integral part of future-generation AI and robotics.
+Emotional intelligence plays a significant role in our cognitive functions such as decisionmaking, information retrievability, and attention allocation.
+Artificial emotional intelligence (AEI) will likely become an integral part of future-generation AI and robotics.
 To put it succinctly, AEI based on visual information is a "Holy Grail" research problem in computing.